Portugal 7 3 Uzbekistan | 0 ties

 Portugal

-Portugal boasts an efficient and extensive public transport system.
+Portugal has an efficient and extensive public transport system.
 Major cities like Lisbon and Porto have excellent metro, bus, and tram networks (e.g., Lisbon's iconic Tram 28).
 The national train network (CP - Comboios de Portugal) connects most cities reliably, with tickets from Lisbon to Porto costing €25-35 ($27-38).
 Long-distance buses (Rede Expressos) are also common and affordable.
 Renting a car is viable for exploring rural areas like the Algarve or Douro Valley, with daily rates around €30-50 ($33-55).
 English is widely understood in transport hubs.
 Overall, navigation is intuitive and easy.

 Uzbekistan's intercity travel is dominated by its modern Afrosiyob high-speed trains, connecting Tashkent, Samarkand, and Bukhara quickly and comfortably (e.g., Tashkent to Samarkand, ~2 hours, $15-20).
 For other routes, like Bukhara to Khiva, shared taxis are the norm, costing around $15-20 per seat for a 6-7 hour journey.
 Within cities, taxis are cheap and plentiful (often $1-3 per ride).
 Public transport outside Tashkent's metro is less developed, and language barriers (Russian or Uzbek) can be present.
 While functional, it requires more planning and negotiation compared to Portugal's systems.
 Portugal offers a smoother and more accessible travel experience.